Zen and the Three Door Problem

 “How is she helping us, Master?”

 “Let’s discuss the odds.
-At first, when you chose a door, your chances of picking the gold were…?”
+At first, when you chose a door, your chances of picking the coin were…?”

 “One out of three, Master,” said the student.

 “That’s right,” said the Master.
 “You had no reason to prefer any one door over another.
-But by opening another door, the Teacher gives you valuable new information.”
+But by opening another door, the Teacher gives you two pieces of new information.”

 “What information would that be, Master?”